 How to Choose the Best Running Shoes (For You!)

-As someone who works in a running shoe store, I can tell you I’ve personally fit about 1000 people for running shoes, and I’ve watched hundreds more be fit too.
+As someone who works in a running shoe store, I’ve personally fit about 1000 people for running shoes.
+It is hard to choose the best running shoes (for you!).
+That’s what run specialty stores and experts are for.

 Searching for your own personal shoes can be tough.
 What do you look for?
 How do you know when they are “right”?

 When searching for running shoes, I always advise people to get fitted at their local running store.
-Thinking out loud, people that work in a running store have seen dozens of brands, styles, and companies.
-Plus they know shoes well.
+Learn why you need to be fitted here.
+People working in a running store have seen dozens of brands, styles, and companies.
+Plus, they know shoes well.
 That being said, you know your feet.
 You know what feels most comfortable.

 Most people come in and have no idea what to look for in a running shoe.